 But there are plenty of others, including more local-family ones.
 They may be a better place to start if you’re tight on money and volunteer time.

-Whichever way you go, give them a try at least once.
+Whichever way you go, try them at least once.
 As Socrates said:

 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable.